Craven District: Local authority

 In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, the non-metropolitan county of North Yorkshire would be reorganised into a unitary authority.
 Craven District Council, the other district councils and North Yorkshire County Council were abolished on 1 April 2023 and their functions were transferred to a new single authority for the non-metropolitan county of North Yorkshire.

+Previous local authorities

 Former County Council

 North Yorkshire County Council administered an area of 8654 km2, the largest county in England.
 It was a non-metropolitan county that operated a cabinet-style council in Northallerton.
 The 72 councillors therein elected a council leader who appointed up to 9 councillors to form an executive cabinet.